 Causes & Risk Factors for Bronchitis

-The most common viruses associated with bronchitis are influenzavirus types A and B, which cause influenza; and rhinovirus, parainfluenza, and coronavirus, which cause the common cold.
+The most common viruses associated with bronchitis are influenzavirus types A and B, which cause the flu; and rhinovirus, parainfluenza, and coronavirus, which cause the common cold.
 Viral infection may create an environment in which bacterial infection also can develop.
 Bacterial infection with Mycoplasma pneumoniae, Clamydia pneumoniae, and Bordetella pertussis (whooping cough), particulary in young adults, can lead to acute bronchitis.

 Bronchitis risk factors include the following: